NovySan/unl-digifab/projects/project2.md

 ## Deliverables

 1. Proposal:
-   - written proposal to Canvas (10/7)
+   - Written proposal submitted to Canvas.
-2. Submission:
+2. Final Project Submission:
-   - upload the following to Canvas (10/28)
+   - Add the following to your digital sketchbook and submit:
      - Written Project Description (update your written proposal once you are done with the project, this is your project description)
+     - Documentation of 3d modeling (rhino captures)
+     - Documentation of final object (photographs)
+     - submit as a PDF
    - Rhino Models (.3dm)
    - Printable file (.stl)
-   - Documentation (photographs)

 3. Critique:
-   - Present both your Object and your documentation for Critique.
-(10/28)
+   - Present both your Object and your documentation for Critique in two weeks.

 ## References
 Each of these ideas below is one approach to a "hybrid" object.